Cleymax/CLibrary/README.md

 final CLibrary library = new CLibrary(Main.class, new File("dependancies/"));
 ```

-You can initialize an instance of `CLibrary` with no parameters.
+You can initialize an instance of `CLibrary` without any parameters.
 But the method `CLibrary#loads()` can no longer be used!
 ```java
 final CLibrary library = new CLibrary();
 ```